exasol/spark-connector/doc/user_guide/user_guide.md

 Spark dataframe, the connector drops the Exasol table if it exists.

-If you set the `create_table` configuration to `true`, the connector will eagerly try to create an Exasol table from Spark dataframe schema before saving the contents of the dataframe.
+If you set the `create_table` configuration to `true`, the connector will eagerly try to create an Exasol table from a Spark dataframe schema before saving the contents of the dataframe.

 Depending on your use case, you can provide both of these parameters at the same